 Firefighter Ink: a FB page dedicated to tattoos from the firefighter community

 At the age of four, when asked what he wanted to do with his life, Frank told his father and a judge that he wanted to 1) be a police officer to help people; 2) become a police trainer so he could help police be even better, and 3) be a writer.

 A native of Cumberland, Maryland, Frank attended DeMatha Catholic High School in Hyattsville, Maryland and immediately thereafter began his law enforcement career as a Military Police Officer in the United States Army.
 Having begun his law enforcement career as an MP, and upon receiving his first Honorable Discharge, Frank became a civilian police officer.
 His 35+ year career included assignments in patrol, training, youth services, investigations, task force assignments, and more.
 In 1995 Frank re-entered military service as a member of the Maryland Army National Guard serving both in the light infantry and combat engineers.

 In addition to his police and military service, Frank began a writing career in 1999.
-With several hundred articles now published internationally, Frank is the Editorial Director for Officer Media Group, a property of Endeavor Business Media.
+With several hundred articles now published internationally, Frank as the Editorial Director for a law enforcement publishing group.
 If you paid attention above, you’ll see he also has 20 books published in various genres: self-help, fiction, true crime and patriotism.

 Frank would be happy to receive your comments to: email@example.com